 Hue Tap Double Click

 As with the dimmer shown above you can set up double clicks with your Hue Tap.
 As we are an android family the one program I always to use is All4Hue.
-Using this 3rd party app I was able to set up some rules on my Hue Tap with logic, that cycles through scenes, toggles certain bulbs, etc for each button.
+Using this 3rd party app I was able to set up some rules on my Hue Tap with logic, that cycles through scenes, toggle certain bulbs, etc for each button.

 All 4 Hue allows the full control of up to 5 Hue Bridges.
 Use rules to program the Hue Tap, and Dimmer switches.

-Hue Tap Not working?
+Philips Hue Tap Not working?
 What to do.

 If your Philips hue tap switch is not working you can try these simple steps.